Nirmal Rishi

-Nirmal Rishi is an Indian Punjabi film and television actress.
+Nirmal Rishi (born 1943) is an Indian Punjabi film and television actress.
 She is most remembered for her role as Gulabo Maasi in her first movie Long Da Lishkara (1983).
-She is best known for appearing in Punjabi movies like Nikka Zaildar, Nikka Zaildar 2, Long Da Lishkara and The Great Sardar.
+She is best known for appearing in Punjabi movies like Nikka Zaildar, Nikka Zaildar 2 and The Great Sardar.
+In 2024, she was awarded the prestigious Padma Shri award by the Government of India.